-I grew up in the deep southern woods of Mississippi–lots and lots of pine trees towered over our home.
-So when I moved “way up here” in Tennessee, the colorful fall season took me by surprise.
-Year after year, I am mesmerized by the radiant reds, the fiery oranges, and the brilliant golds that are bursting from the trees and bushes–incredible, breath-taking beauty.
+I grew up in the deep southern woods of Mississippi--lots and lots of pine trees towered over our home.
+So when I moved "way up here" in Tennessee, the colorful fall season took me by surprise.
+Year after year, I am mesmerized by the radiant reds, the fiery oranges, and the brilliant golds bursting from every tree and bush--incredible, breath-taking beauty.

 Winter represents His burial, enclosed in a death that we will never have to endure.

 Spring shouts about His resurrection... a newness of life for all who believe.

 And Summer proclaims the ongoing growth and abundance of this new life.

 So, here we are again in the seasonal cycle; the glorious fall surrounds us.
 It's hard to believe these brilliant leaves on the trees are actually dying.
 But isn't that exactly what happened at the cross?
 Listen to Jesus' words to His Father, just before He was taken into custody:

 Father, it's time.
 Display the bright splendor of Your Son so the Son in turn may show Your bright splendor." (msg, John 17:1)